 - i) provide adequate drainage promoting the use of Sustainable Drainage Systems (SuDS) and ensure no net increase in flood risk; - ii) provide safe and satisfactory access arrangements; - iii) deliver high quality design reflecting local building styles and materials; - iv) retain existing vegetation surrounding the site with new tree and hedgerow planting incorporated into the scheme, to retain and encourage biodiversity and minimise potential impact to the Area of Outstanding Natural Beauty; and - v) provide an appropriate level of information on the impact of the proposal on the archaeological interest and heritage asset of the site.
 Proposals should be informed by detailed landscape assessment (noting the sensitivity of the site and Beer in general) and demonstrate that they will minimise any adverse impacts on the landscape character of the area and skyline or, where this is not feasible satisfactorily mitigate adverse impact.
-Proposals must be supported by a Bat Mitigation Strategy which must: - vi) be approved by the Local Planning Authority prior to permission being granted and be subject to implementation through enforced conditions; - vii) demonstrate how the site will be developed in a way that ensures that impacts to bats associated with the Beer Quarry Caves Special Area of Conservation (SAC) are avoided, including maintaining suitable commuting routes to prevent fragmentation of habitats; - viii) be informed by appropriate ecological survey information and an appropriate lighting assessment; and, - ix) demonstrate that there will be no adverse effect on the Beer Quarry Caves Special Area of Conservation (SAC) alone or in combination with other plans or projects.
+Proposals must be supported by a project-level Habitats Regulations Assessment, together with details of any necessary mitigation measures including a Bat Mitigation Strategy which must: - vi) be approved by the Local Planning Authority prior to permission being granted and be subject to implementation through enforced conditions; - vii) demonstrate how the site will be developed in a way that ensures that impacts to bats associated with the Beer Quarry Caves Special Area of Conservation (SAC) are avoided, including maintaining suitable commuting routes to prevent fragmentation of habitats; - viii) be informed by appropriate ecological survey information and an appropriate lighting assessment; and, - ix) demonstrate that there will be no adverse effect on the Beer Quarry Caves Special Area of Conservation (SAC) alone or in combination with other plans or projects.
 Figure 11 - Site Allocation: Land at Short Furlong